berachain/polaris/README.md

 1. **Modular**: Every component is built out as a distinct, logical package, with thorough testing, documentation, and benchmarking.
 The goal is for developers to use these components as individual pieces and combine them creatively to integrate an EVM environment into almost any application.
 2. **Configurable**: We want as many different application frameworks, consensus engines and teams using Polaris as possible.
 In order to support a wide variety of use cases, Polaris has to be highly configurable.
 3. **Performant**: Polaris must be able to perform at the highest level to remain competitive in today's fast-paced and demanding crypto space.
 4. **Contributor Friendly**: Depsite currently being BUSL-1.1 licensed, the goal for Polaris is to attract high quality contributors in order to build adoption.
+We are going to adjust licensing to a contributor based scheme as we work with teams / approach production readiness.
 6. **Have Memes**: If ur PR doesn't have a meme in it like idk sry bro, gg wp.

 # Repository Layout